saieva/saieva.github.io/_posts/2013-04-27-Resolving-Data-Connection-Problems-on-an-iPhone-4s-in-Spain.markdown

 with attachments (such as photos) was not working.

-To fix the problem I tried to change carriers (by turning Automatic off from the iPhone’s Settings->Carrier menu) but no other carriers appeared in the list; the phone was searching for carriers but only Orange appeared.
+To fix the problem I tried to change carriers (by turning Automatic off from the iPhone’s Settings, Carrier menu) but no other carriers appeared in the list; the phone was searching for carriers but only Orange appeared.
 Ultimately I left the phone searching for carriers for several minutes (maybe as long as 3-4 minutes) and several other networks were found.
 Selecting “vodaphone ES” and the data services on the phone started working reliably.